nagydani/seedling/sprout/README.md

 Computations may reference other computations or themselves in *tail calls* which is how they continue after success without affecting the return stack.
-Tail calls in Seed are explicitly indicated, as described later.
+Tail calls in Sprout are explicitly indicated, as described later.

 A possible effect of a computation is *failure*, in